nus-CS3219/DockerHandsOnTutorial/docs/Tutorial2.md

 ```

 - The flag `-v` allows to mount the Current Working Directory as a volunme in the Docker Container.
+- Note for Windows user: There might not be any difference when mounting volumes using a window host.
+Rather, the application might run slower.
+This is a known issues as seen [here](https://stackoverflow.com/questions/65285379/docker-volume-mapping-windows-incredible-slow).
+A solution would be to use WSL2 instead.

 2. Go to `src/App.js` and add the following code inside the `function App()`: